projectcalico/calico/docs/Troubleshooting.md

 If you do not see this, please check the following.

+- Can your hosts ping each other?
+There must be IP connectivity between the hosts.

 - Your hosts' names must be different.
 Calico uses hostname as a key in the etcd data, and the etcd data is used to autogenerate the correct BIRD config - so a duplicate hostname will prevent correct BIRD setup.